| CHAPTER D28 IN SICKNESS AND IN HEALTH |

 could learn more perfectly how we are to please and serve our One Master.

-Prayers for help like Asa’s constitute lip service and are hypocritical and
+Prayers for help like Asa’s constitute lip service

 2